On this page:

 What is tinnitus?

 Tinnitus is commonly described as a ringing in the ears, but it also can sound like roaring, clicking, hissing, or buzzing.
 It may be soft or loud, high pitched or low pitched.
 You might hear it in either one or both ears.
-In the past year, experts estimate that 22.7 million adult Americans experienced tinnitus for more than three months, which is roughly 10 percent of the adult population of the United States.
+Roughly 10 percent of the adult population of the United States has experienced tinnitus lasting at least five minutes in the past year.
+This amounts to nearly 24 million Americans.

 What causes tinnitus?